PaulCalnan/pong/README.md

 I couldn't resist, it was the first video game I have ever played on an Atari console hooked up to a black & white television.

-Using concepts such as Canvas API to generate the 2d objects and event listeners to track of ball and paddle movements, then re-draw canvas.
+Using concepts such as Canvas API to generate the 2d objects and event listeners to keep track of ball and paddle movements to then constantly re-draw canvas.
 The AI simply moves a paddle in relation to the ball position, but purposely lags a little to create easier player wins.

 This is a work in progress.
 I would like to implement the following features to more closely resemble the Atari version.